DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

 # Trouble shooting

+* It did not start.<br>
+  Ctrl+f in `.env` file for word `example` to be replaced with actual domain name. `APP_URL` has to be set correctly for bookstack to work.
-If after update you cant see edit tools.
+* If after update you cant see edit tools.
 Clear cookies.

 # Update